 - have more confidence after seeing the GP

 - feel OK about going back if you’re still worried or don’t feel better after the appointment.

 Where to start looking for a GP

 The best place to start is by asking other parents.
 Conversations at child care, preschool or school can also be useful.

-Midwives at the hospital or child and family health nurses at your community health centre are likely to have useful suggestions for finding and choosing a GP.
+Midwives at the hospital or child and family health nurses at your community health centre are likely to have good suggestions for finding and choosing a GP.
 You can also ask your local pharmacist or any other health professionals you see.

 Changing your GP